Unsuspicious-Industries/p7/README.md

 local generation, Docker artifact checks, benchmark reproduction, expected outputs, and validation commands.

 Benchmark runs are configured by TOML files, typically stored in `benchmarks/configs`.
+More information about the config format is given in the benchmark [README](./benchmarks/README.md)
+Configs are used for ensuring the reproducibility of benchmarks runs.
+Running a config twice should yield the same results (without taking into account runtime numerical difference and potentially non-deterministic sampling).
 The benchmarks outputs are by default in the `benchmarks/out/<run-name>` folder, where run name depends on the config used.
 Config name is defined in the top of the TOML file.

 ## What Is Included